 Named the 2015 ‘Bartender of the Year’ by both the Vancouver Magazine Restaurant Awards and Diageo World Class Canada, Mote is a well-respected speaker, educator, mentor and industry advocate, whose reach extends well beyond the bar.
 She continues to shape the way enthusiasts both in Vancouver and around the globe view and consume cocktails through her avant-garde mixology, innovative training and consulting programs and mentorship of apprentice bartenders.
-Mote has dedicated herself to the development of novice bar talent through both the Cocktail Kitchen Series and Bittered Sling Bistro — Vancouver’s largest and longest-running series of cocktail competitions — as well as in her past role as an Associate Director and Bittered Sling’s current role as an Associate Brand of the Canadian Professional Bartenders Association (CPBA).
+Mote has dedicated herself to the development of novice bar talent through both the Cocktail Kitchen Series and Bittered Sling Bistro — Vancouver’s largest and longest-running series of cocktail competitions — as well as her past role as Associate Director of the Canadian Professional Bartenders Association (CPBA).
+Recently, some of Mote’s contemporary creations have landed with credit on bar programs in Munich, Toronto, Vancouver and Melbourne.
+Mote has also traveled through several cities and countries, teaching seminars and workshops, covering a wide variety of scientific and theoretical subjects pertaining to our industry, including cocktail history, women in our industry, bitters and liqueurs, distillation, viticulture and terroir.

-Mote is also an in-demand hospitality consultant and in the past year has helped revamp and redesign bar programs at The Nash Restaurant & Off Cut Bar in Calgary as well as at Vancouver’s Café Medina and Burdock & Co., most recently collaborating with YEW seafood + bar in the Four Seasons Hotel Vancouver.
+Mote is also an in demand hospitality consultant and in the past 2 years has helped revamp and redesign bar programs at The Nash Restaurant & Off Cut Bar in Calgary, Vancouver’s Café Medina and Burdock & Co., and most recently collaborating with YEW seafood + bar in the Four Seasons Hotel Vancouver to launch the Oceans Program, an innovative cocktail menu that draws inspiration from the world’s oceans.

 Since 2011, Mote has been an event partner and keynote speaker with Tales of the Cocktail, the world’s premier cocktail festival, in New Orleans, Vancouver and Argentina and has planned and executed Bittered Sling on the Road events in Toronto, Mexico, New Orleans and Buenos Aires.
-She is one of 40 international spirits professionals currently serving on the Tales of the Cocktail Seminar Selection Committee, an International Judge for their Spirited Awards and one of only three judges for Top Shelf 20, a community of elite bartenders across the country.
-In 2014, Mote was a keynote speaker at Sam Sullivan’s Public Salon and a judge at the BC Hospitality Foundation’s Dish & Dazzle Competition as well as at the inaugural Vancouver Calvados Cocktail Contest.
+She is one of 40 international spirits professionals currently serving on the Tales of the Cocktail Seminar Selection Committee, is an International Judge for their Spirited Awards, and is one of only three judges for Top Shelf 20, a community of elite bartenders across the country.
+In 2014, Mote was a keynote speaker at former Vancouver Mayor Sam Sullivan’s Public Salon, Terroir Symposium’s 10-year anniversary festival in Toronto, and has developed and executed bartender immersion programs in Paris and Cognac.
+Mote is also serving as the Canadian Ambassador for Diageo World Class, and will be receiving an induction into the Dames Hall of Fame in 2016 at Tales of the Cocktail, as well as a nomination for “Best Bar Mentor” at the 10th Annual Tales of the Cocktail Spirited Awards this July in New Orleans, LA.

 For 20 years, celebrated chef Jonathan Chovancek has been a virtuoso of preparation, presentation and crafting the finest local, sustainably sourced fare for some of Canada’s most acclaimed establishments.